Keish: Later life

 In 1904, Keish sold his claims in the Klondike for $65,000.
-He developed a drinking problem and as a result in 1905 created the Daisy Mason Trust, to protect his fortune against spending on alcohol or gifts to others and to provide for his daughter's education.
+He developed a drinking problem, and as a result in 1905 he created the Daisy Mason Trust to protect his fortune from being spent on alcohol or gifts to others, because it was meant to provide for his daughter's education.
 His marriage also suffered, and following several attempts at reconciliation, in 1905 they separated and Daakuxda.éit returned to her village on the Alaskan coast.
 Their daughter remained in Keish's custody.